 Project Objective

-More Than addresses gendered ageism by fostering intergenerational connections through creative workshops, empowering women to share, learn, and grow together.
+Design a brand which addresses gendered ageism by fostering intergenerational connections through creative workshops, empowering women to share, learn, and grow together.

 Client